anchor/fleet-magento-docs/docs/how-to/manage-environments.md

 When Maintenance Mode is ON, frontends and admin nodes will create `maintenance.flag` in the [Document Root](../configuring-magento-for-fleet/customisation.md#using-a-custom-document-root).

-This change may take up to a minute to apply to all nodes, ensure you wait until this has applied before performing maintenance.
+**WARNING**: This change may take up to a minute to apply to all nodes, ensure you wait until this time has lapsed before performing maintenance.

 ```